 The guidance provided in ANSI/ANS-8.19-1996, "Administrative Practices for Nuclear Criticality Safety," Section 8, states that, "Before the start of a new operation with fissile material, or before an existing operation is changed, it shall be determined and documented that the entire process will be subcritical under both normal and credible abnormal conditions."
 In addition, the evaluation of nuclear criticality safety "shall be documented with sufficient detail, clarity, and lack of ambiguity to allow independent judgment of results."
 To accomplish this, CSEs must be knowledgeable of operations that govern fissile processes and must be able to anticipate conditions that could develop to allow a criticality accident.
 In addition, the CSEs must have a firm grasp of the analytic tools and their limitations, license conditions, and standards and regulations.
-Finally, ANSI/ANS-8.19 requires that each documented evaluation of nuclear criticality safety shall be independently reviewed by another qualified CSE, who was not directly involved in the preparation of the evaluation of nuclear criticality safety.
+Finally, ANSI/ANS-8.19 requires that each documented evaluation of nuclear criticality safety shall be independently reviewed by personnel familiar with the physics of nuclear criticality and the facility operations, who were not directly involved in the preparation of the evaluation of nuclear criticality safety useful in these reviews.